Jonathan-Peck/Savory-Secrets/docs/recipes/sausage/potato-sausage-foil-packs.md

 - Lemon wedges, optional

 ## Instructions
+1. **Prepare the Ingredients**
-1. Cut peppers into 1-in. pieces; place in a large bowl.
+Cut peppers into 1-inch pieces and place them in a large bowl.
 Toss with the next 7 ingredients.
-Divide mixture among 4 double thicknesses of heavy-duty foil (about 18x12 in.).
-Fold foil around mixture, sealing tightly.
+Divide the mixture among 4 double thicknesses of heavy-duty foil (about 18x12 inches).
+Fold the foil around the mixture, sealing tightly.

+2. **Grill the Foil Packs**
-2. Grill, covered, over medium heat until potatoes are tender, 30-35 minutes.
-Open foil carefully to allow steam to escape.
+Grill, covered, over medium heat until potatoes are tender, 30-35 minutes.
+Open the foil carefully to allow steam to escape.
 If desired, serve with lemon wedges.

 ## Nutrition